-In the miss situation, the sign of the longitudinal flow (sign of $\vec{\omega}y$ in Equation (7.17)) switches exactly four times as one traces along the periphery (i.e., once for each quadrant).
-Figure 7.6(a) indicates the sign of the longitudinal flow along the periphery as well as across the entire retina for the most extreme miss situation.
-Even in less extreme cases the sign changes four times.
+In the miss situation, the sign of the longitudinal flow (sign of $\vec{\omega}y$ in Equation (17)) switches exactly four times as one traces along the periphery (i.e., once for each quadrant).
+Figure 7 indicates the sign of the longitudinal flow along the periphery as well as across the entire retina for the two most extreme miss situations as well as two other intermediate ones.

-Although Equation (7.17) could be analyzed to derive the number of sign changes, we will turn to Figure 7.5 for a more intuitive proof.
+Although Equation (17) could be analyzed to derive the number of sign changes, we will turn to Figure 6 for a more intuitive proof.
 The two planes of zero longitudinal flow divide the entire universe into four quadrants; within each quadrant the longitudinal flow is of the same sign, whereas sign switches at the planes.
 For example, in the quadrant spanned between the observer's direction of heading and the North Pole the longitudinal flow is towards the North Pole, whereas in the quadrant on the other side of the critical plane (and on the same side as the observer's direction) the longitudinal flow is towards the South Pole.
 When the observer is not moving directly ahead, these two planes will cut the hemispherical retina into four quadrants, thereby producing the four-way distinction in the sign of the longitudinal flow.

-As we continuously move from a miss situation towards a hit situation, the translation direction gets closer to the direction of gaze .
-When the translation direction and the direction of gaze coincide, one of the planes with zero longitudinal flow (in Fig. 7.5) contains the entire periphery.
+As we continuously move from a miss situation towards a hit situation, the translation direction gets closer to the direction of gaze.
+When the translation direction and the direction of gaze coincide, one of the planes with zero longitudinal flow (in Fig. 6) contains the entire periphery.
 Thus the longitudinal flow of all the points on the periphery is zero in the hit situation.
 Immediately adjacent to this infinitely thin periphery, a different picture emerges.
-As one traces the longitudinal flow just inside of the periphery, the sign of the longitudinal flow changes exactly twice.
-Figure 7.6(b) shows the sign of the longitudinal flow across the entire retina in the hit situation.
+As one traces the longitudinal flow just inside of the periphery, the sign of the longitudinal flow changes exactly twice; see central pattern in Figure 7.